PaymagicXYZ/dustsweeper-takerbot/README.md

-# Dustsweeper Takerbot Readme
+# Dustsweeper Takerbot

-Dustsweeper Takerbot is a utility designed to interact with the DustSweeper contract, enabling users to exchange small balance tokens ("dust") for ETH without incurring costly gas transaction fees.
-This readme provides a simple guide on how to set up and use the bot effectively.
+Dustsweeper Takerbot is designed to interact with the DustSweeper contract, allowing users to swap small balance tokens ("dust") for ETH without incurring expensive gas transaction fees.
+Here's how to set up and use this bot:

 ## Project Setup